dirtsimple/imposer/README.md

-event on "after_state"              my_plugin.message "The current state file ($IMPOSER_STATE) is finished loading." event on "state_loaded" @1          my_plugin.message "Just loaded a state called:" event on "persistent_states_loaded" my_plugin.message "The project configuration has been loaded." event on "imposer_loaded"           my_plugin.message "All states have finished loading." event on "json_loaded"              my_plugin.handle_json event on "imposer_done"             my_plugin.message "All PHP code has been run."
+event on "after_state"              my_plugin.message "The current state file ($IMPOSER_STATE) is finished loading." event on "state_loaded" @1          my_plugin.message "Just loaded a state called:" event on "persistent_states_loaded" my_plugin.message "The project configuration has been loaded." event on "all_states_loaded"        my_plugin.message "All states have finished loading." event on "before_apply"             my_plugin.handle_json event on "after_apply"              my_plugin.message "All PHP code has been run."
 ```

 The system is very similar to Wordpress actions, except there is no priority system, and you specify the number of *additional* arguments your function takes by adding a `@` and a number before the callback.
 (So above, the `state_loaded` event will pass up to one argument to `my_plugin.message` in addition to `"Just loaded a state called:"`, which in this case will be the name of the state loaded.)